runway7/beacon.old/README.md

 `slug`: The URL slug at which the post will be served.
 This also serves as a kind of ID for the post.

+`date`: The date which the post should show as being published on, in the `yyyy-mm-dd` format.

 ---

 Beacon runs on **Google App Engine**, and should be able to power most, if not all, blogs well within the free quota.